Frankenstein Unbound: Plot

-The monster has killed Frankenstein's fiance, saying that if a mate was not made for him then he would deprive Frankenstein of his.
+The monster has killed Frankenstein's fiancé, saying that if a mate was not made for him then he would deprive Frankenstein of his.
 Frankenstein asks Buchanan to use his knowledge of electricity to assist in resurrecting the dead woman.
 Buchanan instructs the monster to run cables to a weather vane on the roof.
 While the monster is distracted, Buchanan re-routes some of the electrical cables to begin powering up the prototype laser in his car.

 As the lightning strikes the tower, again and again, the battery on the laser begins to charge and the corpse on the table begins to move.
 At the same moment, the woman is restored to life and Buchanan's energy beam is fully charged; he fires.
 The castle is destroyed.

 But the laser opens another space-time rift, sending Buchanan, Frankenstein, and the two monsters far into the future.
 They land on a snowy mountain with no sign of civilization.
 Frankenstein and the monster both try to entice the woman to them, only to have her force Frankenstein to shoot and kill her.
 Enraged, the monster kills Frankenstein and trudges off into the snowstorm.
 Buchanan follows, hoping to kill the monster before he reaches a city and kills again.

 Eventually, the monster is cornered in a cave filled with computers and machines.
 When Buchanan enters, the machines chirp to life and a voice says "Welcome back, Dr. Buchanan."
 The monster tells Buchanan that the cave is the central brain for the nearby city, the last one remaining after the world has been devastated by Buchanan's ultimate weapon.
 Buchanan engages security devices and the monster is burned to death by lasers.
 Buchanan makes his way to the nearby city through the snow.

 As he walks, the monster's voice is heard saying that he cannot truly be killed, for now, he is "unbound."